readthedocs/readthedocs.org/docs/user/guides/setup/git-repo-manual.rst

 ------------------------

 You need to configure your Git provider integration to call a webhook that alerts Read the Docs of changes.
-Read the Docs will sync versions, build your documentation, and other action when your Git repository is updated.
+Read the Docs will sync versions and build your documentation when your Git repository is updated.

 .. tabs::